Most Recent Costs

 Architecture and Design Course Fee

-This $109 per-credit-hour course fee is for all undergraduate architecture and design courses.
-It helps fund operation of the fabrication laboratories; materials for experiential learning, design and fabrication; student workstations and equipment; and additional faculty and staff to accommodate growth in the college.
+This $111 per-credit-hour course fee is for all undergraduate and graduate architecture and design courses.
+It helps fund operation of the fabrication laboratories; materials for experiential learning, design and fabrication; student workstations and equipment; and salaries for additional faculty, staff and student workers, space rental, maintenance, utilities, computer virtual lab and staff support, among other fixed costs to accommodate growth in the college.

 Business Course Fee

-This $99 per-credit-hour course fee is for all undergraduate business courses (with the exception of 100, 500, and 600 level courses).
+This $101 per-credit-hour differential tuition is for all undergraduate business courses (with the exception of 100, 500, and 600 level courses).
 It covers the added demand for business courses, helps with advising and placement such as internships, and costs such as study abroad.

 Deferred Payment Plan Fee